-It’s no wonder that retention rates remain high on the multichannel approach.
+It’s no wonder that retention rates remain high with the multi-channel approach.
 Continued online presence through different channels allows for continued connection to customers no matter which channel they prefer.

 Cart recovery automation remains a stable source of additional revenue.

-When it comes to adding value to your business, it is cart recovery automation that tops the charts due to its high order rate of 2.35% per campaign.
-Second chances for potentially lost sales matters if you want to maximize yourcustomer base.
-The best part is that this requires minimal effort on your part as it can be automated.
+When it comes to adding value to your business, it is cart recovery automation that tops the chart due to its high order rate of 2.35% per campaign.
+Second chances for potentially lost sales matters if you want to maximize your customer base.
+The best part is that it requires minimal effort on your part as it can be automated.

-That being said, these optimizations such as cart recovery automation will be a key trend moving forward.
-Automation has proven that it can bring value in different ways, and its results show how necessary it will be in the next few years.
+That being said, optimizations such as cart recovery automation will be a key trend moving forward.
+Automation has proven that it can bring value in different ways and its results show how necessary it will be in the next few years.

 The comparative advantage that automation provides compared to those that manually create their workflow becomes more emphasized with the higher returns that automation brings in.